nizarhmain/master_thesis/README.md

 - JPMorgan backed.
 It's essentially there fork of Ethereum, so the tooling is kind of up to date to the eth ecosystem.

+## Check corda

+- it only sends the data to whoever needs it, instead of having populating databases (quorum) or creating a million side-channels

 # quorum vs hyperledger fabric